Contentify/Contentify/daux/docs/Development/06_Differences_To_Laravel.md

 # Sentry

 Sentry is a authorization and authentication package.
 It deals with user registration, authentication (login/logout) and permissions.
 Read more in the [Sentry manual](https://cartalyst.com/manual/sentry).

+# Config

+The CMS extends Laravel's `Config` class.
+It overwrites the `has` and `get` methods in a way that they also look values up on a database table called `config`.
+To store values in this database table, call the `store` method:

+    Config::store('key', 'value');

+To delete a config value from the database, call `delete`:

+    Config::delete('key');